spotify/helios/docs/authentication.md

 ### Authenticating with the Helios API

 When you use the Helios API (via the `HeliosClient` class) you have the same options as when using the CLI, as explained above.
-You can also explicitly set the path where the certificate and key is via the `HeliosClient.Builder.setClientCertificatePath()` method.
+You can also explicitly set the path where the certificate and key is via the `HeliosClient.Builder.setCertKeyPaths()` method.
 If a certificate path is set explicitly the `HELIOS_CERT_PATH` is ignored.

 Again, for non-interactive use cases relying on ssh-agent is typically not a suitable solution so we recommend that you specify a path either explicitly or via the `HELIOS_CERT_PATH` environment variable.